 M-16

-Notable mediums we caught include the classic first-depositor share inflation attack (M-16), oracle freshness mismatch enabling share-price manipulation in leverage strategies (M-12), and a DoS vector in MultiStrategy.deploy when a sub-strategy reverts (M-04).
+Notable mediums detected include the classic first-depositor share inflation attack (M-16), oracle freshness mismatch enabling share-price manipulation in leverage strategies (M-12), and a DoS vector in MultiStrategy.deploy when a sub-strategy reverts (M-04).
+The single MEDIUM we didn't catch was an edge-case rounding mismatch in a specific strategy weight rebalance path.

 Why This Benchmark Matters

 BakerFi isn't a toy protocol.
 It's 2,028 lines of production Solidity with ERC4626 share math, cross-contract strategy routing, and oracle-dependent leverage — exactly the class of codebase where simple pattern matchers fail.
-Getting 86% of the high-severity bugs on a protocol like this is a real capability claim, not a theoretical one.
-Our published detection rate is measured, not marketed.
+Getting 100% of the HIGHs and 94% of the MEDIUMs on a protocol like this is a real capability claim, not a theoretical one.
+Our published detection rates are measured, not marketed.

 The Honest Comparison